SoftwareGuy/Ignorance/README.md

 What devices are supported?
 ------------
-**IMPORTANT: 32Bit Desktop Targets are NOT supported.
-Target 64Bit for Desktop or bust.**

-The native library, ENet, does not support 32bit targets on desktop.
-To work around this, build your Unity project and target **x86_64** platform in the Unity Build Settings window.
-There are a lot of other benefits to be using a 64bit runtime as well.
-If you cannot build for 64bit, open a support ticket.
+**IMPORTANT: 32bit Desktop targets are NOT supported.
+Macintoshes with the M1 (ARM64/AArch64) chip are also not supported.
+Rosetta *may* work though.**

 **Supported platforms, out of the box:**

-- 64Bit Desktop Platforms (Windows, Mac, Linux), Android (ARMv7/ARM64) including VR devices and iOS (ARMv7/ARM64).
+- 64Bit Desktop Platforms (Windows/Mac/Linux), Android (ARMv7/ARM64) including VR devices and iOS (ARMv7/ARM64).

 - If ENet native can run on it and it's supported by Unity, you're good to go with Ignorance.

 - **Apple M1 Device Users** must recompile ENet Native for their M1 processors.
 Using Ignorance straight out of the box will result not be able to load the x86_64 library on Apple Silicon.
+Rosetta may work, but no promises.

 **Other platforms that require some extra work:**